-As for T&E, now you can give employees cards that are restricted to approved categories and merchants.
-By moving away from personal reimbursements for employees, you'll reduce the risk of fabricated expense reports.
+As for T&E policies, now you can give employees cards that are restricted to approved categories and merchants.
+By moving away from personal reimbursements for employees, you'll improve your T&E management and reduce the risk of fabricated expense reports.

 Merchant-restricted cards also neutralize the risk of excess and fraudulent charges.

 By issuing vendor cards with hard spending limits, you know the maximum amount a vendor can charge you in a given time period—no more surprises.
 For free software trials, create vendor cards that auto-lock before the trial completes, preventing auto-charges and SaaS creep.

 Dealing with a vendor who’s making you jump through hoops to cancel your account?
 Create a rule on your card that blocks charges from them.